Quantum circuits

 While there is no difficulty in creating a clone of a standard basis state, this does not contradict the no-cloning theorem — this approach of using a controlled-NOT gate would not succeed in creating a clone of the state for instance.

-One final remark about the no-cloning theorem is that it really isn't unique to quantum information, it's also impossible to clone an arbitrary probabilistic state using a classical (deterministic or probabilistic) process.
+One final remark about the no-cloning theorem is that it really isn't unique to quantum information — it's also impossible to clone an arbitrary probabilistic state using a classical (deterministic or probabilistic) process.
 This is pretty intuitive.
 Imagine someone hands you a system in some probabilistic state, but you're not sure what that probabilistic state is.
 For example, maybe they randomly generated a number between and but they didn't tell you how they generated that number.
 There's certainly no physical process through which you can obtain two independent copies of that same probabilistic state: all you have in your hands is a number between and and there just isn't enough information present for you to somehow reconstruct the probabilities for all of the other outcomes to appear.
 Mathematically speaking, a version of the no-cloning theorem for probabilistic states can be proved in exactly the same way as the regular no-cloning theorem (for quantum states).
 That is, cloning an arbitrary probabilistic state is a non-linear process, so it cannot possibly be represented by a stochastic matrix.

 Non-orthogonal states cannot be perfectly discriminated

-For the final limitation covered in this lesson, we'll show that if we have two quantum states and that are not orthogonal, which means that then it's impossible to discriminate them (or, in other words, to tell them apart) perfectly.
+For the final limitation to be covered in this lesson, we'll show that if we have two quantum states and that are not orthogonal, which means that then it's impossible to discriminate them (or, in other words, to tell them apart) perfectly.
+In fact, we'll show something logically equivalent: if we do have a way to discriminate two states perfectly, without any error, then they must be orthogonal.

 We will restrict our attention to quantum circuits that consist of any number of unitary gates, followed by a single standard basis measurement of the top qubit.
 What we require of a quantum circuit, to say that it perfectly discriminates the states and is that the measurement always yields the value for one of the two states and always yields for the other state.
 To be precise, we shall assume that we have a quantum circuit that operates as the following diagrams suggest: